scala-native/scala-native/docs/user/sbt.rst

 Scala Native supports sbt's standard workflow for the package distribution:

 1. Compile your code.
-2. Generate a jar with all of the classfiles and NIR files.
+2. Generate a jar with all of the class files and NIR files.
 3. Publish the jar to `sonatype`_, `bintray`_ or any other 3rd party hosting service.

 Once the jar has been published, it can be resolved through sbt's standard